troykinsella/ansible-concourse/README.md

 It:
 * (Optionally) creates a `concourse` user and group with which to run the daemon process.
-* (Optionally) formats and mounts a volume in which Concourse is installed.
+* (Optionally) formats and mounts a volume in which Concourse work is done.
 * Installs a `systemd` service called `concourse-web` and/or `concourse-worker`.
 * Fetches the Concourse binary tarball from the official site.
 * Creates a wrapper script that captures options passed into the binary executable.